-Though this is hardly a true take on A Christmas Carol, Connor does have some similarities with our old (very old) friend, Ebenezer Scrooge.
-For one, there’s the ghost thing.
-For another, Connor is stingy with his affection – not unlike how Scrooge is stingy with his money.
+Though this is hardly a true take on A Christmas Carol, Connor does have some similarities with our (very) old friend, Ebenezer Scrooge.
+Connor is stingy with his affection – not unlike how Scrooge is stingy with his money.
 It should be noted that I mean Connor is stingy with his emotional affection; he certainly does not hold back on the physical affection…

 Intimacy vs. Isolation

 Erik Erikson, our buddy that we mentioned in the classic A Christmas Carol, the beginning of this Ebenezer Scrooge analysis, needs to be called back for this film.
 Why?
 Because Connor Mead is not the same age as the typical Ebenezer Scrooge.
 No, Connor Mead is probably in his mid-to-late 30s or early 40s.
-At this stage, people grapple with Intimacy versus Isolation.
+At this stage, people come to terms with intimacy versus isolation.

-Though the film itself is pretty silly, the lesson is fairly similar to the one Charles Dickens illustrated.
+Though the film itself is silly, the lesson is similar to the one Charles Dickens illustrated.
 People, and how they make you feel, are the spirit of Christmas – or, you know, marriage – that should be carried throughout the year – or, you know, until death do you part.
 Connor’s story is easy to forecast from the get-go, but then, so is Scrooge’s unless you’ve never heard A Christmas Carol.
-Ghosts of Girlfriends Past serves as a reminder that digital dating and casual sex does not substitute for true love; and it also reminds us that true love is worth the wait, worth the work, and worth making peace with our haunted histories.
+Ghosts of Girlfriends Past alleges that digital dating and casual sex do not substitute for true love; and it also reminds us that true love is worth the wait, worth the work, and worth making peace with our haunted histories.